oerpub/oerpub.uidesigns.editor/designs/add-book-with-metadata.md

 ### Step 4.
 Request metadata

-Mockup (View in Firefox): [w-editor-33.html](http://oerpub.github.io/uidesigns/max/editor-ideas/w-editor-33.html)
+Mockup (View in Firefox): [w-editor-33.html](http://oerpub.github.io/uidesigns/max/editor-ideas/w-editor-33.html) : Click on module title area to see dialog.

 This is the same metadata collection dialog that will come up from various other interactions, but it has a couple of variations from the mockup when it comes from "Create new book".